 I work full-time and can only take on-line courses.
 Are any of the general education courses offered on-line?

-Many upper level elective courses are offered in an on-line format.
-The department has arranged for designated on-line sections of Developmental Psychology (PSYC 3356, upper level) and Writing for the Workplace (RHET 3316, upper level) to be restricted to BSN students.
-Contact Mrs. Bailey (email@example.com) if you are interested in taking these courses on-line.
+All general education courses are offered in an on-line format with the exception of Chemistry.
+The department has arranged for designated on-line sections of Statistics (PSYC 2340) and Writing for the Workplace (RHET 3316, upper level) to be restricted to BSN students.
+Contact Amber Nally at firstname.lastname@example.org if you are interested in taking these courses on-line.
 Spaces are limited.

 I work full-time and cannot take time off to go to clinical.
 Can I still complete this program?